sulton-max/AI-900.Projects/src/ResumeScanner/README.md

 ### Problem

-We have Talent Management system, but uploaded
+We have Talent Management system, but uploaded resume analysis isn't integrated, implement document OCR functionality to retrieve data from files

 ### Solution plan